Table of Contents

 • Fill in any application name, iOS Bundle ID, and Android Package Name.

 • Click OK.
-The applied license will then appear in the Sense License Management section of the Developer Center.
+The applied license will appear in Sense License Management.

-2. In the EasyAR Developer Center, select the Sense license applied during the preparation work.
+2. In the EasyAR Developer Center, select the Sense license applied in the preparation work.

 Click Copy:

-3. Click [EasyAR] > [Mega] > [Configuration] in the Unity editor's top menu bar to enter the configuration page:
+3. In the Unity editor, click [EasyAR] > [Mega] > [Configuration] in the top menu bar to enter the configuration page:

 Configuration